sass/sass/README.md

-# Haml and Sass
+# Sass

-Haml and Sass are templating engines for the two most common types of documents on the web:
-HTML and CSS, respectively.
-They are designed to make it both easier and more pleasant to code HTML and CSS documents, by eliminating redundancy, reflecting the underlying structure that the document represents, and providing elegant, easily understandable, and powerful syntax.
+**Sass makes CSS fun again**.
+Sass is an extension of CSS3, adding nested rules, variables, mixins, selector inheritance, and more.
+It's translated to well-formatted, standard CSS using the command line tool or a web-framework plugin.

+Sass has two syntaxes.
+The new main syntax (as of Sass 3) is known as "SCSS" (for "Sassy CSS"), and is a superset of CSS3's syntax.
+This means that every valid CSS3 stylesheet is valid SCSS as well.
+SCSS files use the extension `.scss`.

+The second, older syntax is known as the indented syntax (or just "Sass").
+Inspired by Haml's terseness, it's intended for people who prefer conciseness over similarity to CSS.
+Instead of brackets and semicolons, it uses the indentation of lines to specify blocks.
+Although no longer the primary syntax, the indented syntax will continue to be supported.
+Files in the indented syntax use the extension `.sass`.

 ## Using

-Haml and Sass can be used from the command line or as part of a Ruby web framework.
+Sass can be used from the command line or as part of a web framework.
 The first step is to install the gem:

-    gem install haml
+    gem install sass

-After you convert some HTML to Haml or some CSS to Sass, you can run
+After you convert some CSS to Sass, you can run

-    haml document.haml
     sass style.scss

-to compile them.
+to compile it back to CSS.
 For more information on these commands, check out

-    haml --help
     sass --help

-To install Haml and Sass in Rails 2, just add `config.gem "haml"` to `config/environment.rb`.
+To install Sass in Rails 2,
+just add `config.gem "sass"` to `config/environment.rb`.
-In Rails 3, add `gem "haml"` to your Gemfile instead. and both Haml and Sass will be installed.
+In Rails 3, add `gem "sass"` to your Gemfile instead.
-Views with the `.html.haml` extension will automatically use Haml.
-Sass is a little more complicated;
-`.sass` files should be placed in `public/stylesheets/sass`, where they'll be automatically compiled to corresponding CSS files in `public/stylesheets` when needed (the Sass template directory is customizable... see [the Sass reference](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#template_location-option) for details).
+`.sass` or `.scss` files should be placed in `public/stylesheets/sass`, where they'll be automatically compiled to corresponding CSS files in `public/stylesheets` when needed (the Sass template directory is customizable... see [the Sass reference](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#template_location-option) for details).

-For Merb, `.html.haml` views will work without any further modification.
-To enable Sass, you also need to add a dependency.
-To do so, just add

-    dependency "merb-haml"

-to `config/dependencies.rb` (or `config/init.rb` in a flat/very flat Merb application).
-Then it'll work just like it does in Rails.

 Sass can also be used with any Rack-enabled web framework.
 To do so, just add